-Depreciation is recognised in profit or loss on a straightline basis over the estimated useful lives of each item of property, plant and equipment.
+Depreciation is recognised in surplus or deficit on a straight-line basis over the estimated useful lives of each item of property, plant and equipment.
 Land is not depreciated.

 The estimated useful lives for the current and comparative periods are as follows: